Saurav158/PPSreport/report.md

 ````
 -----
-Experiment: Design a code to execute addition of two numbers if the sum is even.
+Experiment7 : Design a code to execute addition of two numbers if the sum is even.

 Display a message Even otherwise Odd.